We only conserve what we learn to love

 We hope Terry's story will help inspire viewers to join our community of manta ray defenders.
 Through our social media channels and newsletter, we aim to amplify action alerts from our conservation partners and mobilize our manta community to take action on some of the most important movements to safeguard these species' survival.

-Research on manta rays is critical to achieving additional protection for these endangered animals.
-Manta rays are being driven towards extinction by unregulated fishing, entanglement in discarded fishing gear, unsustainable tourism, and microplastic pollution.
-As manta populations decline, the value of their gill plates increases in Asian illegal wildlife markets.
+Research on manta rays is also critical to achieving effective conservation measures.
+They are threatened by unregulated fishing, entanglement in discarded fishing gear, unsustainable tourism practices, and microplastic pollution.
+As populations decline, the value of their gill plates in illegal Asian markets rises, further exacerbating their vulnerability.

-Through Willy's Legacy, we hope to support organizations dedicated to the protection and research of manta rays.
-By fundraising for these vital studies and research projects, we can learn more about these species and better conserve their ecosystems, making the ocean a safer place for manta rays.
+Through Willy's Legacy, we aim to support organizations committed to the protection and research of manta rays.
+By fundraising for crucial studies and research projects, we can enhance our understanding of these species and their ecosystems, making the ocean a safer place for manta rays.

 Healing Power of the Ocean